nlp-tlp/redcoat/README.md

 ## How to install

-Setting up Redcoat is simple.
-First, clone the repository into a folder by running the command:
+First, clone the repository into a folder and navigate there by running the commands:

     $ git clone https://github.com/Michael-Stewart-Webdev/redcoat.git
     $ cd redcoat